Raymond Wardingley: 1999 aldermanic campaign

-In 1999, Wardingley ran against incumbent Chicago alderman Ginger Rugai for her 19th Ward seat on the Chicago City Council.
+In 1999, Wardingley ran against incumbent Chicago Alderman Ginger Rugai for her 19th ward seat on the Chicago City Council.

 U.S. congressional campaigns

-Warringley ran in 2000 for Illinois's 1st congressional district, winning the Republican nomination unopposed.
+Wardingley ran in 2000 for Illinois's 1st congressional district, winning the Republican nomination unopposed.
 He lost to incumbent Democrat Bobby Rush, who garnered 87.8% of the vote to Wardingley's 12.2%.
 He again ran as the Republican nominee against Rush in Illinois's 1st congressional district in 2002 and 2004.
 During his 2002 campaign he signed the Americans for Tax Reform's Taxpayer Protection Pledge.

 In 2006 he ran as the Republican nominee against incumbent Democrat Dan Lipinski in Illinois's 3rd congressional district.
 In 2006, Republican leadership expressed embarrassment that the only two candidates running in the Republican primary were Wardingley and white supremacist perennial candidate Arthur J. Jones.
 On the campaign trail that year, Wardingley refused to shake hands with Jones, saying, "I won't shake the hand that represents the same thing Hitler represented".

 Wardingley again ran for Illinois's 1st congressional district as the Republican nominee in 2010.
 He tried to run again for the 1st congressional district in 2012, but was removed from the ballot.

-As a candidate, Wardingley has expressed support for a "FairTax".
+As a candidate, Wardingley expressed support for a "FairTax".